 - A maximum of twelve (12) semester hours of graduate credit obtained at another accredited institution may be approved for transfer to the University of South Alabama.
-The credit is approved only after completion of a minimum of nine (9) semester hours of graduate credit at the University of South Alabama and the student must be in good academic standing with a gpa of 3.0 or above.
 Transfer credit must have the recommendation of the graduate program and appropriate director of graduate studies and the approval of the Dean of the Graduate School.
 Only grades of "A", "B", or "S" or the equivalent may be accepted as transfer credit.
 Grade equivalency must be verified by the appropriate director of graduate studies.
 Course work completed more than seven years prior to the date for graduation may not be counted for degree credit.
 Students must meet all degree residency requirements.

-- A course applied toward credit for a degree at this institution, or elsewhere, will not be acceptable as credit toward a second degree, except in approved dual-master's programs where a maximum of nine (9) hours may be counted in both programs (except for accelerated bachelor's to master's degrees).
+- A course applied toward credit for a degree at this institution, or elsewhere, will not be acceptable as credit toward a subsequent master's degree, except in approved dual-master's programs where a maximum of nine (9) hours may be counted in both programs (except for accelerated bachelor's to master's degrees).

 - A minimum of 21 semester hours of degree program credit in residence at the University of South Alabama is required.

 - All requirements for a master's degree must be completed within seven calendar years from admission as a graduate student at the University of South Alabama.
 Under extraordinary circumstances, an appeal may be made to the Graduate Dean for a time extension.
+The appeal form may be found on the Forms and Polices web page of the Graduate School.
 Some degree programs may set shorter time limits.

 - Each student will be evaluated to ensure achievement of program outcomes.
 This evaluation may be in the form of a comprehensive exam or other measurement tools.
 If unsatisfactory, after corrective action, the evaluation may be repeated once.
+The comprehensive exam committee must be comprised of at least 3 graduate faculty members.
 For details see specific programs.